harveyt/moysetutoring/content/post/alex.md

 the wall?
 She puts her bag down in the hallway and calls out, "Hello?"
 No-one answers.
 She waits for a moment or two and then calls out again: "Hi?
 Anyone there?"
 Again, no-one answers.
 Feeling a little foolish she tip-toes to the kitchen and turns on the light.
 No-one there.
 "Seeing ghosts, now.
 Marvellous.
-How Hamlet of me," Alex says under her breath, and goes to hang up her coat.
+How Macbeth of me," Alex says under her breath, and goes to hang up her coat.
 Since Victoria is out, she decides to take advantage of her landlady's cosy kitchen while she rakes over her notes from her evening's work.
 She makes herself comfortable at the breakfast bar and takes out her laptop.
 She helps herself to a glass of Malbec: Victoria is liberal with her wine stash,